guimvmatos/myfirstbot/readme.md

-conda env list (if you forget the env that you created) conda activate chatbotvenv rasa train (to train after some modification) rasa shell (to interact with our chatbots) rasa run --cors "*" --debug (to run with index.html) ngrok http 5005 (trocar o link de localhost para o ngrok em index.html)
+conda env list (if you forget the env that you created) conda activate chatbotvenv rasa train (to train after some modification) rasa interactive (to help rasa with flows and words) rasa shell (to interact with our chatbots) rasa run --cors "*" --debug (to run with index.html) ngrok http 5005 (trocar o link de localhost para o ngrok em index.html)